Last updated: November 15, 2025

 • Entry: Wait for a confirmation, such as specific candlestick patterns.
 Enter after that candle closes.

-• Stop loss: Place your stop loss just under the lowest point of the confirmation candle.
-If price breaks this point, the trade idea is invalid.
+• Stop loss: Place the stop loss just under the lowest point of the confirmation candle.
+If the price breaks this point, the trade idea is invalid.

 • Take profit: Target the nearest significant resistance point